TeamWisp/WispForMaya/README.md

 # Debugging

-Nick Cullen has written an excellent [blog](https://nickcullen.net/blog/misc-tutorials/how-to-debug-a-maya-2016-c-plugin-using-visual-studio-2015/) post on how to debug a plug-in for Autodesk Maya.
-The steps you read below are taken from his blog.
-It is assumed that the Visual Studio Debugger is used for plug-in development.
-If you use any other debuggers, the guide below does not apply to you.
+The instructions below assume that the Visual Studio Debugger is used for plug-in development.
+If you use any other debugger, the guide below does not apply to you.

 Please check your debugger documentation to find out how to attach to a running process.

 ## Setting up the debugger in Visual Studio